eddiechat/client/README.md

 ### Stable Releases

+Stable releases are created using the `/release` skill in [Claude Code](https://docs.anthropic.com/en/docs/claude-code).
+The skill handles the full release workflow:

+1. Prompts you to choose a version bump (patch, minor, or major)
+2. Generates a categorized changelog entry from commits since the last tag
+3. Lets you review and edit the changelog before committing
+4. Updates version numbers in `package.json`, `src-tauri/Cargo.toml`, and `src-tauri/tauri.conf.json`
+5. Commits, pushes, and creates a git tag

+Once the tag is pushed, GitHub Actions automatically builds and publishes releases for all platforms.

-Stable releases are created by pushing a version tag:
+You can also create a release manually by pushing a version tag:

 ```bash
 git tag v1.0.0